Skelping the Highlands

-Over the Ross humpbacked bridge built in 1791, to view the Earthquake House which monitors the earth tremors on the Highland Fault Line, which runs across the width of highland Scotland
+Over the Ross, a humpbacked bridge built in 1791, to view the Earthquake House which was built to record the earth tremors on the Highland Fault Line, which runs across the width of Highland Scotland

 - The hamlet of Lochearnhead (Photo stop)

-Our route takes us briefly into the Loch Lomond National Park with views over Loch Earn, popular with sailing enthusiasts (Usual morning coffee stop)
+Our route takes us briefly into the Loch Lomond National Park with views over Loch Earn, popular with sailing enthusiasts.
+Wonderful views over the loch.

 - Glen Ogle (Photo stop)